Price | 2000-80000 USD |

 Verify the Capacity (tons/hr) for YOUR Specific Raw Material

-A mill’s stated capacity for soft wood sawdust will be different from its capacity for hardwood or a fibrous animal feed.
-Ask the supplier for performance data on your specific material.
+A mill’s stated capacity for soft wood sawdust will be different from its capacity for hardwood or animal feed that is fibrous.
+Get performance data on your specific material from the supplier.

 Check the Die and Roller Materials & Design

-High-quality, durable alloy steel is a must for these high-wear parts.
-Ask about the “compression ratio” of the die, as different materials need different ratios to make the best pellets.
+These parts need to be made of high-quality, long-lasting alloy steel.
+Ask the die what its “compression ratio” is, since different materials need different ratios to make the best pellets.

 Examine the Drivetrain and Motor

-Look for reliable, well-known motor brands.
-Also, check for a robust gearbox or belt drive system.
-This is the powerhouse of the machine, and it needs to be strong.
+Search for well-known, dependable motor brands.
+Also, make sure the gearbox or belt drive system is strong.
+This is where the machine gets its power, so it needs to be strong.

 Ask About a Conditioner